GregoryAshton/PH3010_advanced_python/getting_setup.md

 2. Follow the instructions here to set up a WSL development environment: https://docs.microsoft.com/en-us/windows/wsl/setup/environment: **You only need to follow these up to and including "Set Up Windows Terminal"**.
 You can of course follow the other steps, but these are not neccersery.
 3. You should now have Windows Terminal installed and be able to open a Terminal in "Ubuntu" (Open the Terminal app and hit the dropdown box then click "Ubuntu").

+## Step 2: The command line or "terminal"